-It is a key workaround to the critical challenges of the semiconductor industry: Moore’s Law (that has allowed doubling performance every 18 months for the last 40 years) is hitting a fundamental wall in terms performance, cost and energy consumption as lithography gets down to atomic scales.
+It is a key workaround to the critical challenges of the semiconductor industry: Moore’s Law (that has allowed doubling performance every 18 months for the last 40 years) is hitting a fundamental wall in terms performance, cost and energy consumption as lithography reaches atomic scales.

 Quantum computers will not replace but rather will complement classical computing platforms as accelerators for specific hard computing problems.

-Qilimanjaro’s integrated hardware & software team focuses on coherent quantum annealing high-quality qubit architectures to deliver scalable app-specific fully quantum processors and algorithmic services in a short timeframe.
+Qilimanjaro’s integrated hardware & software team focuses on high-quality qubit architectures to deliver scalable app-specific fully quantum processors and algorithmic services in an accelerated timeframe.

 According to data published by Deloitte and other market research agencies, the quantum computing market worldwide is expected to grow from the tens of Millions of $ in 2019 to hundreds in the 2020’s and to tens of Billions in the 2030’s side-by-side to the 1 to 2 Trillions of classical computing markets at that time.

-Players in the emerging quantum computing market (both large multinationals and a number of startups) are focusing on developing universal gate-based quantum computers; their key challenge is to overcome technological limitations to implement quantum error correction.
+Players in the emerging quantum computing market (both large multinationals and several startups) are focusing on developing universal gate-based quantum computers; however their key challenge is to overcome the technological limitations associated to implementing quantum error correction.

 The most optimistic predictions show that corresponding efficient breakthroughs will take over a decade to materialize.

-These categories are central to many real-world use cases across industries (logistics, traffic management, financial risk assessments, etc.), and will garner a clear demand.
+These problem categories are central to many real-world use cases across industries (logistics, traffic management, financial risk assessments, chemistry, etc.), and will garner a clear demand.

 Existing quantum annealing industry players are focusing on incoherent qubits and, so far, do not show indications of exceeding conventional computing capabilities.